Do High School Relationships Last in College?

 Despite this, the amount of married high school sweethearts that get divorced before their 10-year wedding anniversary is around 54%.
 However, there is also evidence that supports that this correlation is more likely due to the age of the individuals rather than the fact they had been together since high school.

-High school couples can learn how to find divorce records online for free, or search a specific state for how to find out if a person is divorced for free online.
+High school couples can learn how to obtain free divorce records online or search a specific state to find out someone’s marital status online for free.

 Since high school couples have often been together for several years by the time they hit marriage age, many choose to get married at what is often considered a very young age.
 The fact that the younger the couple is the more likely they are to get divorced,1 skews that data against high school couples.